Village in the City

 We moved out of Alaskan Village in 1970.
-Within 10 years the park started going downhill.
+Within 10 years, the park started going downhill.
 The trailer court originator and developer Roy Metcalfe died.
 Kids called him “Old Man” Metcalfe.
 Mr. Metcalfe took pride in his sprawling endeavor.
 He’d cruise slowly through it each evening in a blue Ford Thunderbird.
 A detailed park map tacked to his office wall had a cluster of trailer spaces circled in pencil.
 Mr. Metcalfe deemed this ‘the trouble zone’.
 Space #299 was smack dab in the middle.
-I only knew this because a friend’s mom worked there as secretary.
+I only knew this because a friend’s mom worked there as a secretary.

 There were close to 400 trailer spaces by the time Roy Metcalfe passed away.
-Infamous real estate developer Pete Zamarello purchased the facility soon afterwards.
+Infamous real estate developer Pete Zamarello purchased the facility soon afterward.
 He let things quickly slide into decay.
-By the time Zamarello died the village resembled a war zone.
+By the time Zamarello died, the village resembled a war zone.
 Burnt and unoccupied trailers were everywhere.
 Crime was rampant.
-City officials including most people living in the area were glad to see the village closed.
+City officials, including most people living in the area, were glad to see the village closed.

-Today very little remains of my old haunt.
-Walgreen’s occupies a portion of the grounds as well as Begich Middle School.
+Today, very little remains of my old haunt.
+Walgreens occupies a portion of the grounds as well as Begich Middle School.
 A new fire station takes up a small spot of land.
 Townhouses have been constructed with more development planned.
-A Krispy Kreme Donuts, Body Renew Gym, and BurgerFi Restaurant now occupy the general area where the block well-house once stood.
-I’m sure that Artesian stream still flows unobstructed many feet below the structures.
+A Krispy Kreme Donuts, Body Renew Gym and BurgerFi Restaurant now occupy the general area where the block well-house once stood.
+I’m certain that the Artesian stream still flows unobstructed many feet below the structures.

-For the most part kids I grew up with in Alaskan Village turned out to be successful.
+For the most part, the kids I grew up with in Alaskan Village turned out to be successful.
 They enjoyed careers in business, education, management, ministry, law enforcement, construction, military, and health care.
 One lucky fellow went on to fly 747’s.

 In another 30-years undoubtedly all memory of Alaskan Village Trailer Park will be erased.
 The majority of folks having lived there will be history as well.

-I doubt there will never be another place like it.
+I doubt there will ever be another place like it.